discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-In here you are defining a `Set` (for what we use, we can see it exactly the same as an array with a few helpful methods) of these collectors and when we receive an interaction from discord we collect in all the collectors that have been added to then handle the interaction, so if the have just received the button click interaction we will now able to respond to it.
+In here you are defining a `Set` (for what we use, we can see it exactly the same as an array with a few helpful methods) of these collectors and when we receive an interaction from Discord we collect in all the collectors that have been added to then handle the interaction, so if the have just received the button click interaction we will now able to respond to it.

 :::tip
 As already said: you don't like how the collection is done in this example?
 You are free to change it and have fun in experimenting what you find to be the better way